 ESC started rolling out in US-market vehicles since 1997.
 Statistical analyses done by the United States National Highway Traffic Safety Administration (NHTSA) of 1997-2004 crash data from the Fatality Analysis Reporting System (FARS) and 1997-2003 crash data from the State data files estimate reductions with ESC for various types of crash involvements.

-Still not convinced?
-Alright.
-If you still think that ESC is not important to you, and you still think that you are the best driver in the world, then consider the fact that not everyone drives as safely or as defensively as you, especially in a jeepney, motorcycle, and tricycle-filled Manila, where these vehicles swerve, cut, turn, and drop-off people carelessly, without giving any indications of their intended directions.
+If you still think that ESC is not an important feature, and you still think that you are the best driver in the world, then consider the fact that not everyone drives as safely or as defensively as you, especially in a jeepney, motorcycle, and tricycle-filled Manila, where these vehicles swerve, cut, turn, and drop-off people carelessly, without giving any indications of their intended directions.
 Worse, there are often truck drivers and jeepney drivers that give the alibi of “nawalan ako ng preno” as an excuse for their inadequacy to drive decently.
 You may not need it now, but once an emergency situation arises that you need to do an evasive maneuver caused by another unsafe driver, you will one day be glad to have ESC equipped in your vehicle.

 Will ESC Make Cars Expensive?